West Bengal Board Ghosts on the Verandah Question Answer Class 7 Lesson 13 | Activity Solution

 Fill in the following table with information from the text:

-(a) The author went to stay at Anil’s house | The author had been invited to sttay at Anil’s house |
+The author had been invited to sttay at Anil’s house

-(b) Anil’s mother told them ghost stories | Anil’s mother’s memory was stored with stories of spirits |
+Anil’s mother’s memory was stored with stories of spirits

-(c) The boy in the classroom could stretch his hands four yards | He was a Jinn |
+(c) The boy in the classroom could stretch his hands four yards

-(d) Anil wished to be a Jinn | To get advantage especially for volleyball |
+(d) Anil wished to be a Jinn

 Activity 2